Columbus, Mississippi: 20th century

 Columbus has hosted Columbus Air Force Base (CAFB) since World War II.
 CAFB was founded as a flight training school.
 After a stint in the 1950s and 1960s as a Strategic Air Command (SAC) base (earning Columbus a spot in Soviet Union target lists), CAFB returned to its original role.
 Today, it is one of only four basic Air Force flight training bases in the United States, and prized as the only one where regular flight conditions may be experienced.
 Despite this, CAFB has repeatedly hung in the balance during Base Realignment and Closure (BRAC) hearings.

 Columbus boasted a number of industries during the mid-20th century, including the world's largest toilet seat manufacturer, Sanderson Plumbing Products, and major mattress, furniture and textile plants.
 Most of these had closed by 2000.
 A series of new plants at the Golden Triangle Regional Airport, including the Severstal mill, the American Eurocopter factory, the Paccar engine plant and the Aurora Flight Sciences facility, are revitalizing the local economy.

 Recent history

 On June 12, 1990, a fireworks factory in Columbus exploded, detonating a blast felt as far as 30 miles away from Columbus.
 Two workers were killed in the blast.

 On February 16, 2001, straightline winds measured at 74 miles per hour destroyed many homes and trees but resulted in no fatalities.
 The city was declared a federal disaster area the next day by President George W. Bush.
-In November 2002, a tornado hit Columbus and caused more damage to the city, including the Mississippi University for Women.
+On November 10, 2002, a tornado hit Columbus and caused more damage to the city, including the Mississippi University for Women.

 In 2010, Columbus won a Great American Main Street Award from the National Trust for Historic Preservation.

 In February 2019, Columbus took a direct hit from an EF-3 tornado that caused devastating damage to homes and businesses and killed one woman after a structure fell on her.